api3dao/vitepress-docs/CONTRIBUTING.md

 ### Making a PR

-After making all the changes, submit a PR against the `main` branch.
-The PR will be reviewed by the team and merged into the `main` branch.
-Make sure to link the issue in the PR description.
+After making changes in a feature branch, submit a PR against the `main` branch.

-You will then be able to see the changes with a Firebase preview link.
-Each PR has its own Firebase preview site.
-The URL will be available in the PR's comments.
+Make sure to link the corresponding GitHub Issue in the PR description e.g.

-The changes will be deployed to the staging site.
-Once the changes are reviewed and approved, the changes will be merged from `main` into the `live-site` branch and deployed to the live site.
+`Closes #1`.
+You will be able to see the changes within a Firebase preview deployment that is unique to the PR.
+The PR will be reviewed by the team and merged into the `main` branch, which will result in the changes going live into production.